-By Alex: As former residents of Amsterdam, we’re accustomed to the notion of “tolerated” marijuana and “coffee shops.”
-But on our recent visit to Vancouver we were a little surprised to encounter North American coffee shops and pot dispensaries.
-Given California has had medical marijuana for several years and Colorado and Washington state recently legalized recreational marijuana, I was curious to examine what the cannabis laws in British Columbia were like.
-For journalistic purposes only, I decided to explore this phenomenon a little further.
+By Alex: As former residents of Amsterdam, we’re used to the notion of “tolerated” marijuana in “coffee shops.”
+But on our recent visit to Vancouver, we were surprised to encounter a similar setup.
+More US states have recreational and medical marijuana, so I was curious to examine what the cannabis laws in British Columbia were like.
+For journalistic purposes only, I decided to explore this phenomenon a little further!

 The Green Panda cannabis dispensary, in downtown Vancouver, was a short walk from where we were staying on beautiful Coal Harbor, which I stumbled upon by chance while strolling for a lunch spot.
 Appropriately, a delicious Belgium Waffle shop operates right next to Green Panda and a Dutch pancake shop sits just a couple businesses down.
 Upon entering, I was greeted with the aroma of fresh marijuana and a friendly shop assistant behind the counter.